A run-through of essential albums from one of rock’s most despised and misunderstood sub-genres.

 One of the best things about modern metal is its lack of constraints when it comes to blurring genre lines.
-In the 1980s, even something as simple a heavy band adding a single keyboard flourish could get them ostracised but kids these days have no such insecurities.
+In the 1980s, even something as simple as a heavy band adding a single keyboard flourish could get them ostracised but kids these days have no such insecurities.
 So it was only a matter of time before hybrid deathcore bands started springing up.
 Winds Of Plague call themselves “symphonic deathcore”, pouring the unlikely ingredient of symphonic metal into the mix like metal Heston Blumenthals.
-Frontman Johnny Plague cites Hatebreed, Nile and Danny Eflman as his primary influences and that’s as good a way as any to start describing their sound.
+Frontman Johnny Plague cites Hatebreed, Nile and Danny Elfman as his primary influences and that’s as good a way as any to start describing their sound.

 Blood Of My Enemy is their fifth proper album but is the point where they most successfully nail the ambitious task they’ve set themselves.
 There’s grandiosity of Dimmu Borgir proportions in the gigantic wall of synths that dominate tracks like Nameless Walker and it slickly blends with the downtuned riffage and Johnny Plague’s hardcore-style barking vocals.
 The gentle piano tones and the female singing on the title track (both courtesy of keyboardist Adrienne Cowan) feel like they should jar but instead just swathes of unexpected gorgeousness to what’s essentially a hardcore war anthem (“I will give my life on the battlefield, drowning in the blood of my enemies!”).